GodOfanjal/Music-Player/README.md

 # Music-Player
-Telegram Bot to Play music in VoiceChat With Channel and Radio
+Telegram Bot to Play music in VoiceChat With Channel